acmiyaguchi/schema-validator/README.md

 # Roadmap

-The following features are planned for the v0 release.

-* Request document-set validation through a REST api
-* Support for manually mounted data volumes using the `file://` protocol
-* Dockerflow compatible

-The following features are planned for the v1 release.
+The following features are planned for the v2 release.

 * REST interface into the `mozilla-pipeline-schemas` repository
-* Support for maria/postgres using the `jdbc://` protocol
+* Support for the `s3://` protocol
-* Interface into task queue and historical task runs

 # Resources